magandrez/heroku-demo/README.md

 git push heroku master
 ```

-And you are ready to hack away.
+And you are ready to hack away and test Heroku functionalities.

 Requirements
 ------------